codefionn/md-dir-builder-rs/README.md

 ## TODO

 * Watch newly created directories
-* Expandable directories in sidebar not just the file path
 * Handle connection losses to server
 * Add **About** section with option to show GPL license
 * Adjustable IP-address (currently ``127.0.0.1`` and ``::1`` are used)